/ tool-comparisons / Fly.io vs Deno Deploy for Solo Developers

 Deno Deploy is a serverless edge platform that runs JavaScript and TypeScript on V8 isolates across 35+ global regions.
 There's no container to build, no Dockerfile to write, and no cold start to worry about.
 Push to GitHub, and your code is live worldwide in seconds.

 The platform is tightly integrated with the Deno runtime.
 Frameworks like Fresh and Hono deploy seamlessly.
 You get Deno KV (a globally distributed key-value store) and Deno Queues for async processing baked into the platform.
-The free tier includes 100,000 requests per day, which covers most hobby projects and early-stage products.
+One thing to flag up front, because it bites people who read older comparisons: Deno reworked the platform.
+The original (now called Deno Deploy Classic, on dash.deno.com) had a free tier of 100,000 requests per day with a 50ms CPU cap per request, and it is being shut down on July 20, 2026.
+The current Deno Deploy (on console.deno.com) moves to a monthly model.
+The free tier now grants 1 million requests per month, 100GB of egress, and 15 hours of CPU time, which covers most hobby projects and early-stage products with far less per-request throttling.

 Deno Deploy is purpose-built for lightweight, fast, globally distributed applications.
 It's not trying to be everything.
 It's trying to be the fastest way to deploy TypeScript to the edge.